orderly2

 If you update the data, the whole pipeline should rerun.
 But if you update the code for the forecast, then only the forecasts and report should rerun.

 In our experience, this model works well for a single-user setting but falls over in a collaborative setting, especially where the analysis is partitioned by person; so Alice is handling the data pipeline, Bob is running fits, while Carol is organising forecasts and the final report.
-In this context, changes upstream affect downstream analysis, and require the same set of care around integration as you might be used to with version controlling source code.
+In this context, changes upstream affect downstream analysis, and require the same sort of care around integration as you might be used to with version controlling source code.

 For example, if Alice is dealing with a change in the incoming data format which is going to break the analysis at the same time that Bob is trying to get the model fits working, Bob should not be trying to integrate both his code changes and Alice’s new data.
 We typically deal with this for source code by using branches within git; for the code Bob would work on a branch that is isolated from Alice’s changes.
 But in most contexts like this you will not have (and should not have) the data and analysis products in git.
 What is needed is a way of versioning the outputs of each step of analysis and controlling when these are integrated into subsequent analyses.